fooltowise/NeroNotes/Nero's Notes/Toll Roads.md

 ### Industry structure and economics

 Toll-road companies are typically oligopolies, not monopolies.
 While customers and governments perceive value from few producers versus innumerable rivals, a sole supplier presents a cost to competition that is too great to pay.
 Hence there are four global financial auditing firms, four industrial gas providers, three major credit rating agencies and three main testing companies.
 The lack of monopoly and substantial uniformity of products suggests that participants understand that they will be competing against each others for decades to come.
-That understanding leads to healthy competitive behavior rather than mutually destructive maneuvering. (see [[Rationality mechanics in an industry]])
+That understanding leads to healthy competitive behavior rather than mutually destructive manoeuvring. (see [[Rationality mechanics in an industry]])

 ### The economics of a toll bridge